vikwaran03/eda_recipes/README.md

 #### Bivariate Analysis:
 <iframe src="assets/ba2.html" width=800 height=600 frameBorder=0></iframe>

 The above box plot shows the statistics for two groups (less vs. more ingredients) when compared by the values of average_ratings.
 The bivariate analysis is between the 'amount_ing' column, which was created according to the steps listed above, and the 'average_rating' column.
-It seems as tho both groups seem to have somewhat of the same trend as seen by the similarities in the corresponding box plots.
+It seems as though both groups seem to have somewhat of the same trend as seen by the similarities in the corresponding box plots.

 #### Interesting Aggregates: